merenlab/merenlab.org/courses/PFLS/index.md

 END
 ```

-In fact, the CPU technology has advanced so much from the days of relatively simpler architectures such as Intel's x86 processors (which had less than 100 opcodes in contrast to over 1,500 we have in modern CPUs), it is practically impossible to write machine code anymore as the difference between doing it back then and now is akin to the difference between flying a kite and flying an F16 figher jet.
+In fact, the CPU technology has advanced so much from the days of relatively simpler architectures such as Intel's x86 processors (which had less than 100 opcodes in contrast to over 1,500 we have in modern CPUs), it is practically impossible to write machine code anymore as the difference between doing it back then and now is akin to the difference between flying a kite and flying an F16 fighter jet.
 We depend on compilers that generate highly optimized, architecture specific code that can take advantage of a vast number of features new processing units entail.

 Compilers were our first successful attempt to write human-understandable instructions and generate code that computers could execute, which started this ball rolling.
 That said, given your fresh exposure to the syntax that is necessary to write shell scripts, you can tell that even the human-understandable instructions are not equally or easily understandable by all humans.
 To truly unlock the power of computers for everyone, our journey of generating code needed to go from generating code for machines from instructions written in programming languages to generating instructions written in programming languages from ideas explained in human languages.